 Perfoliate Tinker’s Weed, Fever Root, Wild Coffee, Feverwort, Common Horse Gentian, Late Horse Genetian

-Synonyms of Triosteum perfoliatum: Karpaton hastatum Raf., Triosteum connatum Raf., Triosteum majus Michx., Triosteum obovatum Raf.
+Synonyms of Triosteum perfoliatum (4) (Updated on 3-19-21 from Plants of the World Online): Karpaton hastatum Raf., Triosteum connatum Raf., Triosteum majus Michx., Triosteum obovatum Raf.

-Triosteum perfoliatum L. is the correct and accepted scientific name or this species.
-The genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.
+Triosteum perfoliatum L. is the correct and accepted scientific name for this species.
+The genus and species were both named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists six accepted species in the Triosteum genus (as of 5-18-20 when I am updating this page) It is a member of the Caprifoliaceae Family with a total of 28 genera.
+Plants of the World Online lists 6 species in the Triosteum genus (as of 3-19-21 when I last updated this page).
+It is a member of the plant family Caprifoliaceae with a total of 28 genera.
 Those numbers could change periodically as updates are made.

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 Some sites may not be up-to-date but they are always a work in progress.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at email@example.com.
 I would enjoy hearing from you especially if you notice something is a bit whacky